ducthanh98/ducthanh98-hugo/web/content/posts/aws-sap.md

 - Rule can centrally managed cross-account by AWS Firewall Manager to apply to many VPCs
 - Traffic filtering: allow, drop, alert
 - Send logs of rule matches to S3, CW, Firehose
+## Other
+### AWS Workspaces
+- Remote Desktop Service/Citrix
+- Consistent desktop, from anywhere
+- Monthly, hourly pricing
+- Use Directory Service(Simple, AD, AD Connector) for authentication and user management
+- Use ENI in VPC
+- Connect on-premises over VPN or Direct Connect
+- Workspaces are not HA, they occupy a single az
 ## Machine Learning
 # Kendra
 ![Screenshot](/aws/kendra.png)